License service | On-Premise | 2GIS Documentation

 If the specified data is lost, the current license becomes invalid.
 To get a new license, contact the On-Premise support service.

-• tmp: settings to access the Trusted Platform Module (TPM).
+• tpm: settings to access the Trusted Platform Module (TPM).
 For license type 2 only (license.type: 2).

 • mountTPMDevice: method of granting access to the TPM:

 • true: mount the TPM into a Kubernetes pod.
-If you select this method, add the following settings:
+Privileged access to the main container is enabled.

 • false: use a device plugin to automatically mount TPM inside a Kubernetes pod.
 You can use the Urbi plugin or build and install a custom plugin in a Kubernetes cluster.